Nuclear Methanol and Gasoline.

 significant improvement here.
 Martin’s process, like most others,

-It would certainly be much more expensive than using upgraded conventional
+It would probably be 10 times more expensive than using conventional

-of natural gas or coal-fired power plants (where the concentration of CO2 is
+natural gas or coal-fired power plants) where the concentration of CO2 is

-nearly three orders of magnitude higher than in the atmosphere), as we
+nearly three orders of magnitude higher than in the atmosphere, as we will

-The next big problem is what they propose to do with the CO2.
+The next problem would appear to be what they propose to do with

 They clearly have not figured out how to make the RWGS reaction work efficiently